SEO tips for websites: Small Changes To Make A Big Impact

-My process for keyword research starts with a spreadsheet
+Our process for keyword research starts with a spreadsheet

-- Next, head on over to google and start typing in some of those phrases, just one of two words will then lead google to provide more suggestions on what you are searching for, write some of those down and start to build up a list of long tail keywords/search terms that even google is suggesting for you.
+- Next, head on over to google and start typing in some of those phrases, just one of two words will then lead google to provide more suggestions on what you are searching for, write some of those down and start to build up a list of long-tail keywords/search terms that even google is suggesting for you.

-- Now you need to actually put those search terms into google and scroll to the bottom of the page.
+- Now you need to actually put those search terms into Google and scroll to the bottom of the page.
 Here you’ll find Google’s own suggestions of what else you could be looking for.
 Add these to your list.

 - By now you should have 30-40 different keywords/phrases and search terms that could be driving traffic to your website.
 So what do you do with those next?
 Get yourself set up on a keyword research tool, like Google Keyword Planner.
-This is why I use a spreadsheet to collate them all together – you can them import that list directly into keyword planner which will then give a load more detail and other content around the keywords that you’ve pulled out.
+This is why I use a spreadsheet to collate them all together – you can then import that list directly into the keyword planner which will then give a load more detail and other content around the keywords that you’ve pulled out.
 You even get to see how popular those search terms are and how many searches are made each month on them.
 Even better – you can download the results!

 - So, what do you do now?
 You clearly don’t want to go for the terms that have the highest results, they are going to be more competitive and it’s going to take a lot longer to try and rank for those terms.
 Instead, look for those that have over 100 searches per month – is there anything there that you can really hone in on and try and develop your website around those search terms?